These days, it’s not just data engineers who need to know SQL.

 As relational databases continue to proliferate across various fields, such as marketing and sales, a new cohort of professionals wants to learn SQL.

 But there’s no need to shell out a bunch of money to learn these new skills.
-There are already plenty of free online resources that can teach beginners everything they need to know about SQL.
+There are already plenty of free SQL learning resources that can teach beginners everything they need to know about SQL.

-Here are the six best free resources for learning SQL.
+Here are the best free online resources for learning SQL in 2024:

 “Intro to SQL: Querying and managing data” by Khan Academy pairs video tutorials with interactive coding challenges for a best-of-both worlds course.